antonivlev/CalendarVis/README.md

 ----------------------------------------
 Note:
 - Searching nodes is slow.
-At the top of script.js constant UPTO can be used to reduce network graph size for faster searching.
+At the top of script.js integer UPTO can be used to reduce network graph size for faster searching.
+UPTO is used only on line 37 (populateNodesEdges(UPTO)).